hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 ### Books covering continuum mechanics

 - A. B. Bhatia and R. N. Singh, 1986:  *Mechanics of Deformable Media*.
 Graduate Student Series in Physics.
 Adam Hilger/IOP.
 - Leonid M. Brekhovskikh and Valery Goncharov, 1994:  *Mechanics of Continua and Wave Dynamics*, 2d edition.
-Translated by V. Vaviolova.
+Translated by V. Vavilova.
 Springer Series on Wave Phenomena, vol. 1.
 Springer.
     - The first author was a Soviet physicist and distinguished acoustician.
 The book emphasizes wave phenomena, but not to the exclusion of other topics.
 Solutions are provided for selected problems.
 - Peter Hertel, 2012:  *Continuum Physics*.
 Graduate Texts in Physics.
 Springer.
     - This compact book includes continuum mechanics and thermodynamics, but ranges well beyond these to discuss other topics in continuum physics, including electromagnetic, thermoelecric and optical phenomena, including photonics.
 Unfortunately the book lacks both problems and an index.